microsoft/FluidFramework/packages/dds/tree/docs/user-facing/map-merge-semantics.md

 > While this document is self-contained, we recommend reading about [SharedTree's approach to merge semantics](merge-semantics) first.

-Each edit's merge semantics is defined in terms of its preconditions and postconditions.
+Each edit's merge semantics are defined in terms of the edit's preconditions and postconditions.
 A precondition defines a requirement that must be met for the edit to be valid.
+A postcondition defines a guarantee that is made about the effect of the edit.
-(Invalid edits are ignored along with all other edits in the same transaction, and postconditions do not hold) A postcondition defines a guarantee that is made about the effect of the edit.
+(Invalid edits are ignored along with all other edits in the same transaction, and postconditions do not hold).

 ## `set(key: string, value: T): void`